VynDev/Ray-Tracer/README.md

 mkdir build && cd build && cmake .. && make && cd -
 ```

+## Run

-Then redirect the output of the program to a file:
+Redirect the output of the program to a file:
 ```
 ./RayTracer > image.ppm
 ```